 - Dead Bugs

 Do these every other day, and you’ll strengthen not only your hips but the muscles that surround and are connected to your hips.
-Basically and hopefully, these exercises will prevent you from being the 1 out of 4 Americans that have to get a hip replacement when they reach older age.
+Basically, these exercises will prevent you from being the 1 out of 4 Americans that have to get a hip replacement when they reach older age, lol.
 Did you know that a sedentary lifestyle and having a job that requires you to sit most of the time, weakens your hips!!